Akçay Dam

-Akçay Dam is a dam in Turkey.
-It is on Akçay River which is a tributary of Sakarya River.
+Akçay Dam in Turkey impounds the Akçay River, a tributary of Sakarya River.

 It is situated in Gölpazarı ilçe (district) of Bilecik Province at 40°17′N 30°25′E close to Softalar village.
-It is a rockfill dam.
-The height of the dam is 55 m and the dam volume is 413000 m3.
+The height of this rockfill dam is 55 m and the dam volume is 413000 m3.
 Its storage capacity is 9750000 m3.
 The dam has recently been completed.
 After water holding phase, 10660 daa of agricultural land will be irrigated.